CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 ### Generalising functionality

-The variable num gets recreated and set to 0.5 every time we call the function convertToPercentage.
+The variable num gets recreated and set to 0.5 every time we call the function `convertToPercentage`.
 So we need a way to access the input passed to the function each time.
 This will allow us to generalise our functionality: in other words, we’ll be able to reuse this function for any number we like.

 ### Parameterising a function